 Conclusion

-With thisrulingthe Court of Cassation confirms the Belgian tradition of legal certainty.
-An executed judgment in summary proceedings constitutes a “legal shield” against claims of unjust enrichment, even if the underlying patent disappears retroactively.
-For companies, this underscores that the battle in court often has definitive financial consequences, regardless of the later administrative status of the patent.
+With this ruling, the Court of Cassation confirms the Belgian tradition of legal certainty.
+An executed summary judgment constitutes a “legal shield” against claims of unjust enrichment, even if the underlying patent disappears retroactively.
+Belgian jurisprudence is thus pursuing an idiosyncratic course that poses significant financial risks for companies.